 As you can see, the career options in gerontology are vast and varied.
-A gerontologist might find themselves counseling older adults, researching the effects of aging, teaching in a university, advocating for improved services for the aging, and more.
+A gerontologist might find themselves counseling older adults, researching the effects of aging, teaching in a university, advocating for improved services for aging, and more.

 Ph.D. in Gerontology Salary Potential

 Just as the career options for a Ph.D. gerontology graduate, so is the salary potential.
-Gerontologists are essentially sociologists who study the society and social behavior of the aging.
+Gerontologists are essentially sociologists who study the society and social behavior of aging.
 Sociologists, depending on where they work, can make an average of $82,050 per year, with the top ten percent making $140,430 or more.
 Good news: sociologist careers are desperately needed, and jobs are expected to rise by 9% by 2028.